CopernicaMarketingSoftware/Documentation/MarketingSuite/inlineDocs/en/frontend/campaigncanvas-javascript-evaluation.md

 processed with a simple comparison.
 If the comparison is fulfilled then the next box will be processed.

-If you don't want to take care about the outputs use execution box.
+If you only want to execute a script and don't care about outputs you should use the execution box.

 [data-script]: https://www.copernica.com/en/documentation/followups-scripting